Pete Brewster

-Darrel Burton Brewster (September 1, 1930 – January 3, 2020), known as Pete Brewster, was an American football end, coach, and collegiate football and basketball player.
+Darrel Burton Brewster (September 1, 1930 – January 3, 2020), known as Pete Brewster, was an American professional football player who was an end in the National Football League (NFL), primarily with the Cleveland Browns.
+He played both college football and basketball for the Purdue Boilermakers.
+He was a two-time Pro Bowl selection with Cleveland, and also played in the NFL for the Pittsburgh Steelers.
+After his playing career, he became a coach.

 College career

 Brewster played football and basketball at Portland High School, located in Portland, Indiana.
 After high school, he went to Purdue University, located in West Lafayette, Indiana, on a basketball scholarship, playing for Ray Eddy.
 He also played varsity football as a Boilermaker for head coach Stuart Holcomb.